Inwerpsel/use-theme-editor/docs/USAGE.md

 `header > div (with no options) > div (also no options) > div.header-left-side (with options) > button (with options)`

 This will display the same 3 groups as the first example.
-If options are added to one of those 2 elements, it will result in a 4th group being shown.
+If new code is pushed that adds options to one of those 2 elements that previously had none, the theme editor will start displaying a 4th group.

 If there are no options for the element you clicked or any of its parents, no groups will be shown.